Luviz/ms-graph-notebooks/files/README.md

 ```
 There is a confirmations step, so you wont be deleting you files by mistake.

-Note that this is a soft delete so you files will be in the Recycling bin to recover them.
+Note that this is a soft delete so you files will be in the Recycling bin to recover them, for permanent removal read [Remove-oneDriveFilePermanent](#remove-onedrivefilepermanent).

+## Remove-oneDriveFilePermanent

+Same as `Remove-oneDriveFiles` but it by passes the Recycling bin.